techtanzeel/collado-io/src/markdown/blog/double-edged-business-model/index.md

 Technology is not an end by itself.
 It should be rather the support function for something bigger: the business model.
 Only when business model and technology work together towards a certain vision, incentives are aligned.

 Easier said than done though.
 There are many factors at play, but the creativity required to come up with a unique, innovative business model usually derives either from being an insider or [naive enough](/blog/2014/discovering-as-you-go) not to know what you're doing.
-Outsmart any given market is not an easy endeavor if you don’t fully understand its in and outs beforehand.
+Outsmart any given market is not an easy endeavor if you don't fully understand its in and outs beforehand.

 Bringing the conversation back to iomando, we chose the latter, the naive route.
 We entered the access control market with a [new technology](/blog/2013/iomando-10) assuming that "everybody's wrong, but we know how this [should be done](/blog/2013/services-and-subscriptions)".

 Of course, [we knew nothing](/blog/2013/wrong-about-pricing).

 We built a product for a market that we [recreated in our minds](/blog/2013/pivoting-iomando).
-We didn’t consider how the market was shaped, and we were confident our product would just fit "out of the box".
+We didn't consider how the market was shaped, and we were confident our product would just fit "out of the box".

 The way out of this situation was to distill the core nature of our product, find something unique, and leverage it in order to create something our competitors could not replicate.